Womenomics 4.0: Time to Walk the Talk

 Additional Videos You Might Be Interested In

-Kathy Matsui, chief Japan equity strategist for Global Investment Research (GIR) at Goldman Sachs, shares some of the key findings in GIR's recent report, Womenomics 4.0: Time to Walk the Talk, including the steps necessary for Japan to close its employment gender gap and encourage economic growth.
+Kathy Matsui, vice chair of Goldman Sachs Japan and chief Japan equity strategist for Global Investment Research (GIR) at Goldman Sachs, shares some of the key findings in GIR's recent report, Womenomics 4.0: Time to Walk the Talk, including the steps necessary for Japan to close its employment gender gap and encourage economic growth.

 With Japan’s population set to shrink by 30% and the elderly ratio expected to reach 40% by 2060, Japan has much to gain by boosting female employment.